Light Art Photography

 If you are looking for inspiration and ideas for Light Painting, go roam around.

 What I do?
 Here is a small selection of my Light Painting work.

 Here you can find plenty of exciting examples of Light Painting using Fiber Optic Brushes or Light Tubes or even Fire, featured in Portraits, Landscapes, and Seascapes, as well as in Architectural Photography.
 Go and explore the different genres this art form has to offer.

 Click on the images to see more of the selected topic.

-Being lucky to be able to travel the world as much as I do, I get to light paint during the night at some pretty awesome places.
-My travel expertise, therefore, has to extend beyond the photography technique itself, but also traveling 'light' and efficient to have as many tools 'onboard' when 'On the Go'.
+Being lucky to be able to travel the world as much as I do, I get to light paint during the night at some pretty incredible places.
+My travel expertise, therefore, has to extend beyond the photography technique itself, but also traveling 'light' and efficiently to have as many tools 'onboard' when 'On the Go'.
 I love to explore our planet.
-Shortly after I return from travels, I would often feel to just get back on the road or plane and keep exploring.
+Shortly after I return from travel, I would often feel to just get back on the road or plane and keep exploring.
 Light Painting Photography means more than just hitting a button on a camera.
-Many times it involves meeting people like you and working on an idea as a team.
+It often involves meeting people like you and working on an idea as a team.
 Meeting with like-minded people, enjoying the night adventures beyond a beer or wine.

 Light Painting is a very social form of art bringing Photographers together.

 Over the past 10 years, I have been light painting on six continents and many many countries.
 Here you get a glimpse of my travel and the art that was created along the way.
 Some of these photos are created by meeting some amazing people.
 Thank you to all who have been part of my travels.
 Explore my worldwide travels and creative results through my Google Light Art World Map.
 My favorite Light Paintings from 6six continents.